 It’s clear that SAP primarily relied upon its customer base to justify best practice claims.
 Secondly, there are many areas of SAP that I am aware of that are not best practices.
 Here are some examples:

 - SAP APO SPP uses DRP functionality to perform something called inventory balancing.
 However, DRP is no longer the best approach to achieving this business process.
 The best practice is to use multi-echelon functionality.
-DRP plans all facilities as if they are independent of one another, which is a less accurate method of planning, and not an accurate reflection of reality.
-However, the problem is that SAP APO does not have it, while several best of breed vendors do.
+DRP plans all facilities as if they are independent of one another, which is a less accurate planning method and not an accurate reflection of reality.
+However, the problem is that SAP APO does not have it, while several best-of-breed vendors do.

-- SAP APO DP has very few examples of implementations using the characteristic based planning functionality.
+- SAP APO DP has very few examples of implementations using the characteristic-based planning functionality.
 This is because it is so difficult to configure that it rarely is.
 It is also very weak in attribute forecasting.
 It is so infrequently used that one could question if DP is an attribute-based forecasting tool.
-I have used an application called Demand Works Smoothie that allows the entry of attributes into different columns in an import spreadsheet or database table.
-This allows for extremely easy to change attributes, something that is unheard of in SAP APO DP.
+I have used Demand Works Smoothieto to enter attributes into different columns in an import spreadsheet or database table.
+This allows for extremely easy-to-change attributes, something that is unheard of in SAP APO DP.

-- SAP APO SNP only has one method by which to use service level to control stocking levels, which is dynamic safety stock.
+- SAP APO SNP only has one method to use service level to control stocking levels, which is dynamic safety stock.
 However, that is no longer the best practice.
-The best practice is to us inventory optimization, which SAP does not have, but best of breed vendors do have.
+The best practice is to use inventory optimization, which SAP does not have, but best or breed vendors do have.

 - PP/DS uses cost-based optimization and heuristics for developing the plan.
 However, neither one of these approaches is a best practice currently.
-Cost-based optimization has failed to find success as an effective way of performing production planning and scheduling, and heuristics while better than purely manual methods are of low average effectiveness.
-Currently, the best practice in production planning and detailed scheduling is performing time or duration based optimization.
+Cost-based optimization has failed to find success as an effective way of performing production planning and scheduling.
+Heuristics, while better than purely manual methods, are of low average effectiveness.
+Currently, the best practice in production planning and detailed scheduling is performing time or duration-based optimization.
 However, SAP lacks this functionality.
-Other vendors have moved ahead of them, and SAP is offering old, less effective technology to its clients and pretending it’s on the leading edge.
+Other vendors have moved ahead of them, and SAP offers old, less effective technology to its clients and pretends it’s on the leading edge.

 These are just a sampling.
-The areas in which SAP software does not have best practices goes on and on.
+The areas in which SAP software does not have best practices go on and on.